A Prototype for Compositional Probabilistic Infectious Disease Modelling

 delay_dayofweek_negbin = LatentDelay(incubation_dayofweek_negbin, reporting_distribution)

 This code demonstrates component reuse (base negbin from Section 3.1), layered composition (adding day-of-week effects via ascertainment_dayofweek), and sequential composition (adding two delay layers via nested LatentDelay).
-Note that since these are deterministic delays, we could more efficiently compute this by first convolving the two delay distributions or by automating this using the strata-in-strata approach with multiple dispatch.
+Note that since these are deterministic delays, we could more efficiently compute this by first convolving the two delay distributions or by automating this using the struct-in-struct approach with multiple dispatch.
 Figure 4 C demonstrates how these delay and day-of-week effects work together to transform a latent infection signal.

 Fitting to Data